Your Photo Gallery and Wedding Photos

 Your Photo Gallery

 First, a few details about your photo gallery that might not be evident in the video.
 We deliver your photos via a private, online, password-protected photo gallery service by Cloudspot - available only to professional photographers - that has many great options.
-You can download individual photos from the gallery or by category, e.g., The Preparation, The Ceremony . . . for the gallery or your invitation email to a computer or Dropbox account, select your favorites and filter them, share them on social media, and more.
-It really is an amazing gallery.
+You can download individual photos from the gallery or by category, e.g., 1.
+The Preparation, 2.
+The Ceremony . . . for the gallery or your invitation email to a computer or Dropbox account, select your favorites and filter them, share them on social media, and more.
+It really is an amazing gallery. *Your photo gallery is active for 4 weeks to give you sufficient time to download your photos.
 To see it in action, watch the video.